Counterfactual Inference for Consumer Choice Across Many Product Categories: Assessing Model Performance and Fit

 Unfortunately, without the ability to run an experiment, it is difficult to validate our model's predictions of the household specific profitability of pricing decisions.
-We can however approximate such an experiment by looking at consumers' purchasing behavior under the various price regimes that happened to have occurred during each consumer's test sample shopping trips. \todo[inline]{Need to articulate the implicit assumption here.
-Something about consumers not strategically choosing which days to shop.} For each UPC, we identify the two most common prices\footnotemark{}, and for each consumer use our model to predict which of the prices will lead to higher store profits.
+We can however approximate such an experiment by looking at consumers' purchasing behavior under the various price regimes that happened to have occurred during each consumer's test sample shopping trips. \footnote{The validity of this analysis requires that customers are not strategically choosing which days to shop in response to prices.
+In our context with prices frequently changing across many categories, we believe that this effect is small.
+However, it is possible that some customers might be able to time their shopping trips in response to the prices of a few products that they consider particularly important.} For each UPC, we identify the two most common prices\footnotemark{}, and for each consumer use our model to predict which of the prices will lead to higher store profits.

 We can then compare the average profit per shopping trip from the focal UPC under the two chosen prices.
-We aggregate these profits across the two groupings of households \footnote{i.e.\ the household's who are predicted to have higher profits under price 1 and the households who are predicted to have higher profits under price 2.} and calculate the increase in average profits per shopping trip from households shopping at their targeted price relative to the other price. \footnote{We restrict ourselves to the two most common prices in order to increase the frequency with which we observe shopping trips with the selected prices in the test sample.} In figure~\ref{fig:PersonalPriceDistribution}, we can see that on average the store earns substantially more profit from households when they shop on days with the price that we predicted would lead to higher profits.
-We further decompose these results in figure~\ref{fig:PersonalPriceByUsers} by splitting the results based on what fraction of households were assigned to each of the pricing groups.
-When 95-100\% of households were all predicted to yield more profit under the same price, then that price on average leads to more than double the profit of the alternative price. \todo[inline]{The mean is positive, but there is substantial mass around zero.
-Not sure what we want to say about that.}
+We aggregate these profits across the two groupings of households \footnote{i.e.\ the household's who are predicted to have higher profits under price 1 and the households who are predicted to have higher profits under price 2.} and calculate the increase in average profits per shopping trip from households shopping at their targeted price relative to the other price. \footnote{We restrict ourselves to the two most common prices in order to increase the frequency with which we observe shopping trips with the selected prices in the test sample.} In Figure~\ref{fig:PersonalPriceDistribution}, we can see that on average the store earns substantially more profit from households when they shop on days with the price that we predicted would lead to higher profits.

+In principal, a similar approach could be used to evaluate a model's predictions about which users are most likely to switch brands when a new product enters a category.
+Unfortunately in our application, the sample selection criteria we used dropped most products that entered or exited the market during the sample period.